Rajeev297/telco-churn-prediction/README.md

 # Customer Churn Prediction - ML Project

 A complete machine learning project for predicting customer churn in telecom using Scikit-learn, XGBoost, SHAP, and Streamlit.
+You Can Check the Working Website here : https://telco-churn-prediction1417.streamlit.app/

 ## 📋 Table of Contents